CShark-Hub/Mako-IoT.Device.Services.DataProviders/README.md

 # Mako-IoT.Device.Services.DataProviders
 This component lets you send data (for example from sensors) through mesage bus either periodically or based on an event.
+See [Messaging sample](https://github.com/CShark-Hub/Mako-IoT.Device.Samples/tree/main/Messaging).

 ## Usage
 Data provider with periodically executed logic ("polling")